scify/Crowdsourcing-Platform/README.md

 Offering the code under open source licenses includes many benefits.
 Of those, the ones related to our project, are:

 - There is no dependency on the developer of the solution (SciFY), but other collaborators can be used after the end of the project.
-A very common problem is that users are forced to cooperate with the software developer.
-This often causes problems, e.g. When they are unhappy with him, or if the supplier stops operating.
 The code remains always freely available.
 - Stakeholders can add features, change it, improve it, adjust to their needs.
 - New contributions are added to the existing solution so that everyone benefit